snehavyas12/E-commerce_SQL_EDA/SQL_Powered_ECommerce_Sales_Insights.md

 ![alt text](image-16.png)

 #### Insights:
-We have 1000 distinct product_id meaning there aren't any duplicates in the dataset.
+We have 1000 distinct productids meaning there aren't any duplicates in the dataset.
 For basic profiling we have 7 categories in the dataset as Books, Clothing, Electronics, Sports, Toys, Health, Home & Kitchen.

 ### 4. Overview of prices